shivangiyadav556/SnakeGame/README.md

-Welcome to the Snake Game project!
-This is a classic Snake game implemented in Java using the Swing framework.
-Players control a snake to collect food, growing in length with each piece of food collected.
-The game ends if the snake runs into the walls or itself.

 # Snake Game

 Welcome to the Snake Game project!
 This is a classic Snake game implemented in Java using the Swing framework.
 Players control a snake to collect food, growing in length with each piece of food collected.
 The game ends if the snake runs into the walls or itself.